mj6meron/mj6meron/README.md

 Name: Meron

-🔭  Software Engineer and currently working as a Data Engineer 🌱 Currently growing in the field of Data Science and it's pretty cool!!
+🔭  Software Engineer and currently working as a Data Engineer <br>
+🌱 Currently growing in the field of Data Science and it's pretty cool!!  <br>
 🤝 keep in touch: meronmkl@gmail.com

 Currently working on a corporate github: meron-vgcs